Identification

 Age assessment of unaccompanied children

 The asylum application cannot be refused on the ground that the person did not consent to the age assessment.[7]
-However, as a consequence most of the provisions relating to children may not be applied in the case.[8]
+However, as a consequence most of the provisions relating to children may not be applied in the case since they will be considered as an adult.[8]

 Age assessment practices had an even more crucial impact after the March 2017 reform, as being below or above the age of 14 meant being confined into a transit zone or being exempted from such confinement.
 This was highly problematic given the non-accuracy of such assessments.[12]